2ndQuadrant/pglogical/README.md

 * Data gather/merge from multiple upstream servers

 Architectural details:
-* pglogical works on a per-database database level, not whole server level like physical streaming replication
+* pglogical works on a per-database level, not whole server level like physical streaming replication
 * One Provider may feed multiple Subscribers without incurring additional disk write overhead